ConnectEverything/client-tools/SIGNING.md

 those signatures, the WKD federated key distribution system works and we have this setup for the `nats.io` domain.

+Distributing revocation in a timely manner, and ensuring that the revocations reach who they need to reach, is near impossible.
+We can publish revocations to the public keyservers, and in our WKD hosting, but not ensure those propagate out.

 ### ssh-keygen -Y sign

 OpenSSH 8.0 and newer support signing objects, such as files.
 Support for